SpinalHDL/SpinalDoc/spinal/index.md

 - Working into a single block with multiple clock is difficult, you can't define "ClockingArea", only creating a module allow it.
 - Reset wire is not really integrated into the clock domain notion, sub module loose reset of parent, which is really annoying.
 - No support of falling edge clock or active low reset.
-- No support for asynchronous reset and reverse polarity
+- No support for asynchronous reset, also nothing for FPGA-bitstream reset (FF loaded by the bitstream)
 - No clock enable support.
 - Chisel makes the assumption that every clock wire come from the top level inputs, you don't have access to clock signal.